pikanglong/Rememlove/README.md

 3. Change your website root to `public` folder and then, if there is a `open_basedir` restriction, remove it;

-4. Now run the following commands at the root folder of 记恋;
+4. Now run the following commands at the root folder of Rememlove;

 ```
 composer install